-Access to NC State Campus Resources from Off Campus Using the NC State VPN Service
+Access to NC State Computing Resources from Off Campus

-Off-campus faculty and staff can securely connect to the mapped drives and other resources they use on campus by setting up a Virtual Private Network (VPN) using Cisco AnyConnect SSL VPN client software installed on their workstation.
-The Cisco AnyConnect client provides a method for remotely accessing the NC State University network from off campus such as your own home through a secure connection.
+When off-campus, NC State students, faculty and staff can securely connect to the mapped drives and other resources they use on campus by setting up a Virtual Private Network (VPN) using Cisco AnyConnect SSL VPN client software installed on their off-campus machines.
+This software provides a method for remotely accessing the NC State University network from off campus, such as your own home, through a secure connection.

-When the AnyConnect VPN client is launched, it requires a Unity username and password to verify the user's identity.
-Once the user's identity has been verified, the program creates an encrypted network connection between you and the NC State network allowing access to restricted services.
+When the AnyConnect VPN client is launched, it requires a Unity username and password to verify your identity.
+Once you have been verified, the program creates an encrypted network connection between you and the NC State network, allowing access to restricted services.

-In order to install the Cisco AnyConnect VPN client software, follow the detailed instructions below that corresponds to your operating system or device:
+In order to install the Cisco AnyConnect VPN client software, follow the set of detailed instructions below that corresponds to your operating system or device:

 - Windows machines (Windows XP, Vista, and 7, 64- and 32-bit systems)

 - Apple Mac OSX machines (Version 10.5.x, 10.6.x, 10.7.x, and 10.8.x)